Available Student Jobs

 WELLNESS - We are looking for enthusiastic, friendly employees with communication skills and a great work ethic that are committed to delivering quality service and feel comfortable working as a team.

-For full position description and to apply, go to Monmouth College Wellness.
+For full position description and application click here.

 - SPORTS INFORMATION - Multiple jobs available this school year for all sporting events, from game management and stats to home broadcasts and game production.
 Positions available include: Live Stats, Clock Management, Game Management, Graphic Design, Video Editing, Social Media, Writing, PA Announcer, Play By Play Announcer, Video Camera Operations, Live Stream Producer/Director, Photographer, Sports knowledge is not a requirement.
 But, a positive attitude and working well with others.
-To apply contact Nathan Baliva or by phone at 309-457-2322.
+For more information and to apply, contact Nathan Baliva through email by clicking here or by phone at 309-457-2322.

 Student Marketing Position